ISO_logo ISO_logo

 To align your off axis parabolic mirror to collimate a spherical wave, follow these steps:

-1. Check that the incoming beam is at an appropriate height and is propagating parallel to your reference surface.
+1. Ensure the incoming beam is at the correct height and propagates parallel to the optical reference surface.

 2. Adjust the height of your mount so that the center of the mirror will match the center of the incident light.